-This Contract is conditioned upon the availability of federal, state, or local funds appropriated or allocated for payment for services provided under the terms and conditions of this Contract.
-By sole determination of HCJFS, after consultation with the SWORWIB, if funds are not sufficiently allocated or available for the provision of the services performed by Provider hereunder, HCJFS reserves the right to exercise one of the following alternatives:
+This Contract is conditioned upon the availability of federal, state, or local funds appropriated or allocated for payment for Services.
+By sole determination of HCJFS, if funds are not sufficiently allocated or available for the provision of the Services performed by Provider hereunder, HCJFS reserves the right to exercise one of the following alternatives:

-A. Reduce the utilization of the services provided under this Contract, without change to the terms and conditions of the Contract; or

-B. Issue a notice of intent to terminate the Contract.
+- A. Reduce the utilization of the Services provided under this Contract, without change to the terms and conditions of the Contract; or - B. Issue a notice of intent to terminate the Contract.